 Welcome to Lively Technical College!
 You have taken the first steps in what may be the most rewarding decision you will ever make.
-Whether you are looking to start your career, change your career or just learn a new trade, we are glad you have chosen to attend Lively Tech.
+Whether you are looking to start your career, change your career or just learn a new trade or skill, we are glad you have chosen to attend Lively Technical College.

 Lively Technical College is proud of the quality of education we offer to our students.
 The faculty and staff are dedicated to making your experience at Lively both gratifying and fulfilling.
 Our faculty are experts within their field and work hard to provide unique educational experiences with hands-on and relevant instructional opportunities to their students.
-Lively students leave with the workforce skills necessary to gain employment.
+Lively students leave with the workforce skills necessary to gain employment and have a rewarding career.

 Thank you for choosing Lively Technical College.
-I wish you the best of luck as you start your new journey into your future.
+I wish you the best of luck as you start your new journey and pursue your passion.